Ray Groom

 Raymond John Groom AO (born 3 September 1944) is an Australian lawyer and former sportsman and politician, representing the Liberal Party in the Federal Parliament 1975–84 and the Tasmanian Parliament 1986–2001.
 He was a Federal and state minister for a total of 13 years.
 He was Premier of Tasmania from 1992 to 1996 and also served as Deputy Premier and Attorney-General.

 Early life

 Ray Groom was born in Elsternwick, a suburb of Melbourne.
 His family moved to Tasmania when he was a young child.
 He attended schools in both Victoria and Tasmania.

 Australian rules football career

-He initially played senior Australian rules football in Tasmania with the Cooee Football Club commencing at 16 years of age.
+Groom initially played senior Australian rules football in Tasmania with the Cooee Football Club commencing at 16 years of age.
 He represented the North Western Football Union and Tasmania before joining the Victorian Football League (VFL) club Melbourne in 1963.
 He played 96 senior games with Melbourne at centre half forward, as a ruck rover and at centre half back.
 On Ron Barassi's retirement, Groom was invited by Melbourne coach Norm Smith to wear the club's prized Number 31 guernsey.
 He represented Victoria and won the Keith 'Bluey' Truscott Medal as Melbourne's Best and Fairest player in 1968.
 Groom later represented Tasmania at the 1969 National Carnival in Adelaide.